- About the Library

 Off-Campus Library Access

-All databases the library currently subscribes to are available remotely by using password information provided on the database page or by entering a valid MMC webmail name (your name@) and ID number when prompted.
+Most databases the library currently subscribes to are available remotely by using password information provided upon the request to registered users or by entering a valid MMC webmail name (your name@) and ID number when prompted.
 Books which are checked out can be renewed or material can be reserved via the library catalog or OPAC.

 Faculty may request that the library put a variety of items, such as library books, personal books, or audio visual material on reserve for specific classes.
 Faculty can set the loan periods which generally run from 2 hour in house use to one week.
 Faculty may also place selected items on electronic reserve.
 Materials should be e-mailed in Word, HTML, or plain text formats.
 E-reserves may include: syllabi, lecture notes, assignments, and web links.
 Articles or books available through select databases may also be added to your e-reserve page.
 Contact the Reserve Clerk about placing or removing reserves.

 Students requesting reserve materials should go to the Reference desk and ask for materials by professor’s name and title.
 Selected materials are available through electronic reserve.

 The library has two study rooms available for small group or individual use.
 Sign up on the study room door.
 Study rooms may be used by anyone when the room is not reserved.

 Microsoft Office 2016 is now installed on all the computers.
 Please Note: if you use other word processing programs please make sure they will open in Word.
 Saving as an .rtf (rich text file) will avoid any difficulties.
 Some test preparation software is also available.
 Most software needed for Martin classes is pre-loaded on these computers.

 - MMC STUDENTS, FACULTY AND STAFF ALWAYS HAVE PRIORITY